simhubert89/Photopea-Logo/README.md

 - Contains a shortcut to my github to put in the project's folder.

-- Added the Logo_white.psd to have a vectorized template
+- Added the Logo_white.psd to have a quick template for all.